ryienh/graph-dock/README.md

 This repository is the official implementation of Deep Surrogate Docking: Accelerating Automated Drug Discovery with Graph Neural Networks.

+Please note that this is an anonymized version of the codebase for the purposes of review.
+The full reposity will be made publically available after the review period.

 ## Requirements

 To install requirements: